Priscilla Ahn

-Priscilla Ahn (born Priscilla Natalie Hartranft; March 9, 1984) is an American singer, songwriter and multi-instrumentalist.
+Priscilla Ahn (born Priscilla Natalie Hartranft; 1984) is an American singer, songwriter and multi-instrumentalist.
 She released her single "Dream" from her debut album, A Good Day, produced by Joey Waronker for EMI's Blue Note Records, in 2008.
 After growing up in Pennsylvania and graduating from high school, Ahn moved to Los Angeles, California, adopted her mother's Korean maiden name, and began to pursue a music career.

 Ahn has toured with Willie Nelson, Amos Lee (for whom she sang backup vocals), Ray LaMontagne, Devotchka and Joshua Radin.
 Her collaborative efforts include Tiësto's "I Am Strong", Cary Brothers' "Maps" and Ashtar Command's "The Breakup Song".

 Ahn has released several albums, including A Good Day, When You Grow Up, and This Is Where We Are.
 She has toured internationally, including tours in Japan, China, Korea and the US.

-Early life and beginnings
+Early life

 Priscilla Natalie Hartranft was born in Fort Stewart, Georgia, to Kay (née Ahn) and Harry Hartranft.
 Her family visited South Korea, where her mother is from, several times.
 Her parents met when her father was stationed there while in the military.

 Ahn spent her childhood growing up in Berks County, Pennsylvania, and attended Tulpehocken Area High School.
 She started playing guitar and harmonica at the age of 14 and performed in choirs and musical productions throughout high school.
 After graduation her music professors Charles Eckhart and Douglas Crowder encouraged her to pursue her music career full-time.
 She soon moved to Los Angeles.

 She took her mother's maiden name as her stage name, saying, "Ahn is so much prettier and simpler.
 It’s also an ode to my Korean background, which is where I get my musical genes from.”